akashsinha000/expense-tracker-api/AI_NOTES.md

 - Helping create JUnit test cases.
 - Helping improve project documentation.

-## Improvements Implemented by Me
+## Implemented and Modified by Me

 After implementing the basic CRUD operations, I made several improvements to make the application closer to a real-world REST API.

+- Implemented a separate PATCH endpoint for partial updates.
+- Added GET Expense by ID endpoint.
+- Added Search Expenses endpoint.
+- Added Monthly Summary endpoint.
+- Improved Global Exception Handling using `@RestControllerAdvice`.
+- Modified validation to return all validation errors together instead of only the first validation error.
+- Implemented PUT according to REST principles for complete resource replacement.
+- Implemented JSON file persistence using `expenses.json` to store expense data instead of using a database.
+- Integrated Swagger and verified all endpoints.
+- Dockerized the application by creating the Docker image and running the application inside a Docker container.
+- Tested all APIs using Postman, Swagger UI, Docker, and JUnit.

+---

-### 1. Implemented PATCH Endpoint
+## 1. Implemented PATCH Endpoint

-Initially, the implementation only supported updating an expense using the PUT method.
+The initial implementation only supported updating an expense using the PUT method.

 I decided to implement a separate PATCH endpoint because PUT and PATCH serve different purposes.